awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 ```

 > [!NOTE]
 > The tests require pre-provisioned streams and require data retention enabled.
 If either or both conditions are not met, the tests will attempt to fix them before starting.
+Make sure this is OK in your account before running.
+Set the `TEST_STREAMS_PREFIX` environment variable to add a prefix to the streams used in the integration tests.

 ##### Generate code coverage report